 Step 4: Every time you pay off a debt, you have more money to throw at the next one

 This is also known as "debt snowballing".
 Each month, pay your smallest obligations first.
-Once the smaller debts are paid off, use the money you’ve freed up to increase your minimum payment towards the next debt you want to pay off.
+Once smaller debts, such as quick loans, are paid off, use the money you’ve freed up to increase your minimum payment towards the next debt you want to pay off.
 Slowly but surely, you will start settling debt and paying bigger amounts (minimum required payment + money freed up) towards your outstanding debt.
 This method will also motivate you, as you start paying off your debt.
 Tip: Don’t spend the money you’ve freed up - keep the momentum going.
 Get tips on how to stay motivated.

 Debt doesn’t have to be forever.
 Develop your financial game plan and start your journey toward being debt-free today.